9 Best Sustainable Swimwear Brands For Summer

 Price: $49.99 and up

 Looking for ethical men’s swimwear and trunks?
 Bermies has a huge selection of classic and short swim trunks for dudes and kids.
-They come in a variety of fun colors and patterns, think pineapple vibes and tribal turtles, and more!
+They come in various fun colors and patterns.
+Think pineapple vibes and tribal turtles, and more!

 So cute, you might claim them for your own!
 They do also carry bikinis and one-pieces for the ladies!